Heritage Spotlight - The Lions at The G

 Jack Shaw’s NSW Cap 1888

-Jack Shaw won 22 caps from 1884 to 1889 and played the Lions for the state three times in 1888.
+Jack Shaw won 22 caps from 1884 to 1889 and played for NSW against the Lions on three occasions in 1888.
 NSW wore a deep red maroon jersey and cap from 1888 to 1890.

 Green segmented cap with gold braiding and tassel, has NSWRU REFEREE embroidered on front, and 1899 on bill.